-As soon as the facility is fully locked down, a full incarcerated person/wristband count should be taken and entered into ATIMS.
+As soon as the facility is fully locked down, an unscheduled formal count should be taken and entered into ATIMS.

 All incarcerated persons who are outside of the secure perimeter of the facility (e.g., court, work details) shall be located and identified.
 Any missing incarcerated person should have his/her identity disclosed and his/her facility record should be accessed by the Facility Manager (15 CCR 1029(a)(6)).